Reading station (RDG) to London Bridge (LBG) train with Tube

 Unfortunately, there is no direct train service currently available from Reading station (RDG) to London Bridge (LBG).

-To get from Reading station (RDG) to London Bridge (LBG), you can choose from several travel options including train and coach.
+To get from Reading station (RDG) to London Bridge (LBG), you can choose from several travel options including coach and train.

 There is no night train service from Reading station (RDG) to London Bridge (LBG).